 If your PS4 doesn’t turn on, it could be due to a malfunctioning console.
 Fortunately, you can do some basic things to turn it back on.
-Today we’ll explore why that might be the case and what to do if your PS4 still won’t turn on and keeps beeping.
+Today, we will explore why that might happen and what to do if your PS4 still won’t turn on and keeps beeping.

 In the first part, learn the different causes that can explain the breakdown of your console.
 Then, discover all the solutions, tips, and advice to fix your PS4 that refuses to turn on.